Metzengerstein: Plot summary

-The story, told from an unnamed third-person narrator, takes place in Hungary at an unspecified date.
+The story, told by an unnamed third-person narrator, takes place in Hungary at an unspecified date.
 There is a rivalry between two wealthy families—the Metzengersteins and the Berlifitzings—which is so old that no one knows how far back it dates.
 The narrator states that its origin appears to rely on an "ancient" prophecy: "A lofty name shall have a fearful fall when, as the rider over his horse, the mortality of Metzengerstein shall triumph over the immortality of Berlifitzing."

 Frederick, Baron of Metzengerstein, is orphaned at a young age, inheriting the family fortune at age 18 (though the age changes throughout its many re-publications).
 Equipped with enormous wealth and power, he begins to exhibit particularly cruel behavior.
 Four days after he receives his inheritance, the stables of the rival family Berlifitzing catch fire.
-The neighborhood attributed the act of arson to Frederick.
+The neighborhood attributes the act of arson to Frederick.

 That day, Metzengerstein sits staring intently at an old tapestry depicting "an enormous, and unnaturally colored horse" that belonged to the Berlifitzing clan.
 Behind the horse its rider has just been killed by "the dagger of a Metzengerstein".
 Frederick opens the door to leave, and the action causes his shadow to fall exactly on the spot of the murderer in the tapestry.
 Outside, his men are handling a horse.
 They tell Frederick that this new horse has been found in his stables with the letters "W.V.B." branded on its forehead.
 The equerry supposes they stand for William Von Berlifitzing.
-The grooms of the Berlifitzing stable do not recognize the horse.
+However, the grooms of the Berlifitzing stable do not recognize the horse.
 Frederick takes ownership of the horse.
-Frederick later hears that Wilhelm Berlifitzing died in the fire as he tried to save one of his horses in the burning stable.
+He later hears that Wilhelm Berlifitzing died in the fire as he tried to save one of his horses in the burning stable.

 Frederick and the horse become seemingly inseparable.
-Metzengerstein rides the animal as if addicted, and he becomes less and less interested in the affairs of his house and of society.
+He rides the animal as if addicted, and he becomes less and less interested in the affairs of his house and of society.
 He eventually begins to live in seclusion to the extent that others in the neighborhood suspect that he is either mad, sick, or overwhelmingly conceited.
 One night, Frederick awakes and maniacally mounts the horse to ride into the forest.
 Some hours later, his castle catches fire.
 A crowd gathers to watch the flames and see the horse carrying "an unbonneted and disordered rider" who clearly has no control over the animal.
-The animal leaps into the flames with its rider, thereby killing the last of the Metzengerstein clan.
+The horse leaps into the flames with its rider, thereby killing the last of the Metzengerstein clan.
 Immediately, the fire dies away.
 In the calm, the onlookers observe a cloud of smoke settle above the castle in the shape of a horse.